Keyoku

 The harness with muscle memory.

-Keyoku watches how you work in Claude Code, learns the patterns you repeat, and turns them into one-command workflows.
+Keyoku watches how you work in Claude Code or Codex, turns the goals you actually finish into reusable workflows, and brings them back the next time — your agent reaching for what already worked, before you ask.
 A TypeScript MCP server and CLI in a single npm package.

 Local-first.
 No cloud, no telemetry.
-Zero API keys required.
+Reuse needs zero API keys — the coding agent itself is the judge.

 Features